-In 2014 Woodside celebrates the company’s 60th anniversary, 30 years of domestic gas production and 25 years of LNG exports.
+In 2014 Woodside celebrated the company’s 60th anniversary, 30 years of domestic gas production and 25 years of LNG exports.

 These milestones not only show how far we have come in a relatively short space of time, they are testament to the hard work and belief of everyone who has contributed to that journey.